lucawrabetz/opti-face/docs/SRD.md

 ### Software Requirements Document (SRD) for Opti-Face

 #### Preliminaries / Definitions
-**opti-fork**: A fork of the opti-face software framework, customized and implemented for a specific computational problem or research study - this is a fully set-up version of the system ready for use by End Users.
+**opti-fork**: A fork of the opti-face software framework, customized and implemented for a specific computational problem or research study.

 #### 1. Introduction